-All the gigs of my life: Gig 60 – Darren Hayes, Wednesday, October 16, 2002, Hammersmith Apollo
+All the gigs of my life: Gig 62 – Manic Street Preachers, Sunday, December 08, 2002, Brixton Academy

 In October 2002, a massive change had come into my life – I was back studying at university part time.